camaradesuk/arrnc-deployment-template/README.md

 - **Use configurable volume mount points** (default: /app/audio_data)
 - **Handle standard Docker signals** for graceful shutdown

-### GitHub Secrets

-The workflow uses GitHub's built-in `GITHUB_TOKEN` for container registry authentication.
-For deployment to work, contact the server administrator to add these secrets to your repository:

-- `DEPLOYMENT_BOT_USERNAME`: Username for the deployment bot
-- `DEPLOYMENT_BOT_PAT`: Personal Access Token for the deployment bot

 ## Data and Volume Management